TanakaShumba/TanakaShumba/README.md

 Passionate about network security, penetration testing, and ethical hacking.

-When I'm not coding, I like to learn about the behavior and habitats of lions.
+When I'm not coding, I like to help the world become a better place.

 What I’m working on:
 Building secure systems and diving into AI/ML projects.